-If you claim this credit, you must include on your return the name and taxpayer identification num-CAUTION ber (generally the social security number) of each qualifying person for whom care is provided.
+If you claim this credit, you must include on your return the name and taxpayer identification number (generally, the social security number) of each qualifying person for whom care is provided.
 You must also show on your return the name, address, and taxpayer identification number of the person(s) or organization(s) that provided the care.
 If the correct information isn't shown, the credit may be reduced or disallowed.

 For more information, see Pub.
-503, Child and Dependent Care Expenses.
+503.